gaebar/inventory-manager/ProjectRequirements.md

 ### Section A:
 - Store a minimum and a maximum number of items of the product that can be displayed on the shelf.
-- As soon as the system notices that it has reached the threshold number/weight, it is going to send a notification to replenish the items and store this information in database with timestamp.
+- As soon as the system notices that it has reached the threshold number/weight, it is going to send a notification to replenish the items and store this information in a database with timestamp.

 #### For example:
-1. Number of fresh apples on the shelf needs to be between 10 lbs and 45 lbs.
+1. The Number of fresh apples on the shelf needs to be between 10 lbs and 45 lbs.
 2. The max number of lawn mowers of a given type that can be on display is 5 and the minimum is 2.
-3. The maximum number of baby diapers pack of a type/brand that can be on display is 15, the minimum is 5.
+3. The maximum number of baby diapers packs of a type/brand that can be on display is 15, the minimum is 5.

 ### Section B:
 - Store the expiry date of each product.
 System determines if the product has reached expiry date by comparing it with the current date and sends a notification with the number of items and store the same information in database.